-4. Documentation Clerk will be responsible for maintaining all records of any expenditures, as well as all personne time-keeping records.
-5. Locate with Communications at Command Post (CP). onal Duties Operati ond Duties 1.
+4. time-keeping records.
+5. Locate with Communications at Command Post (CP).
+Operati Operational Duties 1.
 Maintain time log of the Incident, noting all actions and reports.
 (See sample log in Appendix.)
 2. Log in all written reports.
 3. File all reports for reference (file box).
 4. Important: A permanent log may be typed or rewritten at a later time for clarity and better understanding.
 Keep all original notes and records - they are legal documents.
 5. Receive, record, and analyze Student Accounting forms.
 6. Check off staff roster.
 Compute number of students, staff, and others on campus for Situation Analysis.
 Update periodically.
 7. Report missing persons and site damage to CP.
 8. Report first aid needs to medical teamleader.
 9. File forms for reference.
 Closing Down 1.
 Collect and file all paperwork and documentation from deactivating sections.
-2. Securely package and store these documents for future use.
+2. Securely package and store these documents for futureuse.
 3. Return equipment and reusable supplies to Logistics.
-14. Facility Check/Security Take no action that will endanger yourself.
+14. Facility Facility Check/Security Take no action action that will endanger yourself.
 Personnel 1.
 Staff as assigned.
 Work in pairs.
 Start-up Actions 1.
 Wear hard hat and orange identification vest if available.
 2. Take appropriate tools, job description clipboard, and radio.
 3. Put batteries in flashlight if necessary.
 1. As you do the following, observe the campus and report any damage by radio to the Command Post (CP).
 2. Lock gates and major external doors.
 3. Locate/control/extinguish small fires asnecessary.
 4. Check gas meter and, if gas is leaking, shut down gas supply.
-5. Shut down electricity only if building has clear structural damage or advised to do so by Command Post.
-6. Post yellow caution tape around damaged or hazardous areas.
-7. Verify that campus is "locked down" and report same to CP.
-8. Advise CP of all actions taken for information and properlogging.
+5. 6.
+Shut down electricity only if building has clear structural damage or advised to do so by Command Post.
+Post yellow caution tape around damaged or hazardousareas.
+0. 7.
+Verify that campus is "locked down" and report same to CP.
+Advise CP of all actions taken for information and properlogging. o.
 9. Be sure that the entire campus has been checked for safety hazards anddamage.
 No damage should be repaired prior to full documentation, such as photographs and video evidence, unless the repairs are essential to immediate life-safety.
 Route fire, rescue, police, etc. as appropriate.
 12. Direct all requests for information to the District Public Information Officer.
 Closing Down 1.
 Return equipment and reusable supplies to Logistics.
 2. When authorized by IC, close out all logs.
 Provide logs and other relevant documents to the Documentation Unit.